GivirProgrammer/411FirstIncrement/README.md

 Finally when "npx expo start" run, there will be a menu on the terminal.
 For virtual device, pressing "a" will redirect you to your virtual device.
 FOR ANDROID MOBILE PHONE
 Firstly "Expo Go" must be downloaded to your device.
 Then there will be a qr code inside the terminal after running "npx expo start".
-Via using that qr code, you can connect your device to our application.
+Via using that qr code, you can connect your Android device to our application.